avikashg/avikashg/README.md

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about I am a Full-stack SDET & AWS Developer with 14+ yrs of versatile experience in design and development of web applications and test automation solutions.
-I am Master in Computer Applications and I ❤️ cooking.
-- 📫 How to reach me: Please reach out to me at https://avikashg.github.io/cv/
-- 😄 Pronouns: He/Him/His

 - ⚡ Fun fact: ...
 -->